-*I was given a copy of this story for review purposes.
-The opinions listed above are my own honest evaluation.*
+*I was given a copy of this audio-book via Story Origins for the purpose of review.
+All opinions are my own.*

 Kamryn Kensington is a wonderfully relate-able heroine.
 She may be an adult in years but like many she still struggles with ‘adulting.’
 Her passion’s and dreams are taking her in a different direction than her older sister would have her go.
 Unfortunately, when the two siblings butt heads it’s Kam’s head that takes the hit.
 Right at the bottom of the stairs.
 When she wakes up in the land of Ur she has some questions.
 What she gets is a mission from a very shifty Oracle, but few answers.